section-engineering-education/engineering-education/content/articles/building-a-password-strength-classifier-model-using-machine-learning/index.md

 ### Converting word tokens into numerical data
 Machine learning models do not comprehend text.
 We therefore need to further convert the word tokens to numeric data.

-We will use the `TfidfVectorizer` package to convert the word tokens into numeric data(vectors of numbers).
+We will use the `TfidfVectorizer` package to convert the word tokens into numeric data (vectors of numbers).
 Using the `TfidfVectorizer`, it will convert based on the frequency of occurrence of each word token in the dataset.

-For further understand how `TfidfVectorizer` works in details, click [here](https://medium.com/@cmukesh8688/tf-idf-vectorizer-scikit-learn-dbc0244a911a).
+For further understanding of how `TfidfVectorizer` works in details, click [here](https://medium.com/@cmukesh8688/tf-idf-vectorizer-scikit-learn-dbc0244a911a).

 We will import this package using the following code: